aspithost/FakeInternetMovieDatabase/README.md

 As the assignment instructed, I tried to keep my libraries and frameworks to a minimum.
 I did not use any JavaScript quality-of-life utilities/libraries like Lodash, and instead wrote all the logic myself.

 ### Vue 3 & Composition API
 For this assignment I chose to use Vue.js as my front-end framework.
-I have worked with Vue extensively and, seeing that you are hiring Vue developers, it seemed like a logical choice.
+I have worked with Vue extensively and it seemed like a logical choice for this simple SPA.
 I use Vue 3 and the Composition API, as I like working with composables and find the Composition API's logic very intuitive.

 ### Vue-Router
 I use Vue-Router for front-end routing.
 I have not tried my hand at routing in just plain JavaScript, this was mostly a quality-of-life and time consideration.